 With that being said, this is the hardest part of making money on YouTube, and you need views for the rest of this plan to work.
 You'll also need a niche, so be sure that you have one.
 Once you master the above paragraphs, the rest really just falls into place.
 I do want to say though that you don't need thousands of dollars/month coming in from advertising or millions of views to make a living off of YouTube.
 Since this model focuses on affiliate income as the primary way to generate revenue, the amount of views you need depends on what we talk about next – affiliate income.
 The higher the amount or percentage you get per sale, the less views you need to make a sustainable income.

 This is where the money is at.
-You’ve got the audience, and companies want the sales.
-It’s simple marketing and it’s the best place to be in.
-You don’t put forth the work of creating the product at all.
+You've got the audience, and companies want the sales.
+It's simple marketing and it's the best place to be in.
+You don't put forth the work of creating the product at all.
 All you do is promote it, and as I have said a ton of times, you should be perfectly fine with promoting it because you should already love and use the product.
-That is the most important part about affiliate marketing.
+That is the most important part of affiliate marketing.
 Only promote products that you use and that you actually enjoy.
 If you just promote everything, your audience will leave you as they will stop trusting you.
 Trust with your audience is everything.
-Moving on, let’s get into the logistics of actually building some affiliate income.
+Moving on, let's get into the logistics of actually building some affiliate income.

 Choosing The Affiliate Product

-When it comes to choosing the product you are going to promote, it is very important that you don’t choose a product that isn’t relevant to your niche and the audience you have built.
+When it comes to choosing the product you are going to promote, it is very important that you don't choose a product that isn't relevant to your niche and the audience you have built.
 For example, I promote Minecraft servers on a Minecraft based channel.
-95% of my uploads are Minecraft, and thus, it just makes since.
-With that being said, if I were to randomly start promoting swim ware no one or very few people at the very least would buy it, and for that reason, I wouldn’t make anything off of it even if I loved the product.
-If it’s not relevant to your audience it won’t sell, so make sure that you find a product that matches your specific niche in addition to you enjoying it and using it.
+95% of my uploads are Minecraft, and thus, it just makes sense.
+With that being said, if I were to randomly start promoting swim ware no one or very few people at the very least would buy it, and for that reason, I wouldn't make anything off of it even if I loved the product.
+If it's not relevant to your audience it won't sell, so make sure that you find a product that matches your specific niche in addition to you enjoying it and using it.

 Marketing The Affiliate Product